deeplearninc/relaax/docs/Algorithms.md

         beta: 0.2                   # forward loss importance against inverse model
         lr: 1e-3                    # ICM learning rate

-It allows to omit parameters that don't have sense for current setup.
+It allows to omit parameters that don't have sense for current setup (it retrieves some from [default](https://github.com/deeplearninc/relaax/blob/641668e3b1b4a3c152b2c9fde83557a6c2f4e60a/relaax/algorithms/da3c/da3c_config.py)).
 It also could be helpful to use some notations to outline different versions of the `DA3C`.
 Therefore `DA3C-LSTM` is referred to architecture with `LSTM` layers and `DA3C-FF` otherwise.
 `Discrete DA3C-FF-GAE-ICM-16` outlines feedforward architecture with `discrete` actor,